kevin-strider-writes/kevin-strider-writes/README.md

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- ⚡ Fun fact: ...
 -
 <h1 align="center">Hi, I'm Kevin Stider</h1>
 <h3 align="center">I’m a Technical Writer with 8+ years of experience across diverse industries including IT services, financial services, social media, security, utilities, telecoms, manufacturing, logistics, government, and construction.</h3>

-- 🔭 I’m currently working on getting new employment (contract or permanent roles)
+- 🔭 I’m currently working on gaining new employment (contract or permanent roles)

 - 🌱 Recently, I've been improving my knowledge of generativeAI tools for images and video to increase the scope and productivity of my documentation

-- 💬 Ask me about technical writing
+- 💬 Ask me about all things to do with technical writing

 <h3 align="left">Connect with me:</h3>
 <p align="left">